ansible/product-demos/network/README.md

 Use the following job-templates (Deploy Gitea, and Backups to Gitea ) to backup the router and switch configs to Gitea

 **NETWORK / Deploy Gitea** Run this job-template first to deploy a Gitea container on node1.
-Note, only run this job-template once or you will observe ignored-errors for the existing user and repo.
+Note, only run this job-template once or you will observe ignored-errors!

 This job-template will use the gitea.yml playbook to complete the following tasks on node1:
 - Prompts the user to create a simple password for Gitea (no special characters)